Nx-Makomva/personal-space-invaders-game/README.md

 Gameplay
 Navigate through the work event, avoiding collisions with colleagues to prevent losing lives.
-Use your spacebar to perform attacks and eliminate obstacles in your path.
-The game features a continuous single level with increasing difficulty, providing a challenging experience for players of all skill levels.

 Controls
-Use the spacebar to jump and avoid your colleagues.
+Use the '⇧' arrow key to jump and avoid your colleagues.

 Development
-The game was developed using HTML5 Canvas for rendering graphics and JavaScript for implementing game logic.
+The game was developed using HTML5 and JavaScript for implementing game logic.
 Development focused on creating engaging gameplay mechanics, intuitive controls, and a visually appealing experience for players.

 Testing